Comparisons12 min read

 Who Pipedrive Is Actually For

-Pipedrive is ideal for small teams where the primary job is closing deals.
-B2B sales teams, agencies, consultants, SaaS startups with SDR teams — anyone who essentially lives inside a pipeline and needs to see exactly where every deal stands at a glance.
+Pipedrive works best for small teams where the main goal is closing deals.
+B2B sales teams, agencies, consultants, SaaS startups with SDR teams — basically anyone spending their day inside a pipeline who needs to see exactly where every deal stands.

 HubSpot Overview: The All-in-One That Actually Means It